Polydactyly (Extra Fingers) In Babies: Causes And Treatment

 Prenatal ultrasound may show extra fingers or toes in a fetus, although it may not be clearly evident in all fetuses.
 Postnatal checkup could determine the presence of an extra finger or toe or the presence of nubbins.

 X-ray examinations of the limb are ordered to look for the presence and extent of the limb deformity such as bone in the extra digit.
 This may also help to understand how the extra digit is connected to other fingers or toes on the hand or foot.
-Pediatricians may also order blood tests and genetic tests to look for chromosomal abnormalities and associated syndromes’ clinical features (3).
+Pediatricians may also order blood tests and genetic tests to look for extra chromosomes and clinical features of associated syndromes (3).

 Treatment For Polydactyly In Babies